poly451/poly451.github.io/_posts/2019-04-28-this-is-an-experiment.md

 ---
 layout: exp01
-title: "Iterating Over a Class in Python"
+title: "Experimenting with css sheets"
 date: 2019-04-26
 ---
+Hi!
+Hopefully this will turn out okay.
+> This should be a blockquote.